kubakubakuba/webeval/docs/WebEval/user/profile.md

 You can change your display name which is then displayed in the leaderboard.

 ::: details
 The user name will always be displayed even if the display name is set.
-This is to prevent confusion in the leaderboard.
+This is to prevent confusion in the scoreboard.

-The full name in the leader board is displayed as `display name (username)`.
+The full name in the scoreboard is displayed as `display name (username)`.
 :::

 ## Setting country, organization and a study group